AhmedBakrr/Deep-Learning-Assignment-3/README.md

 ```

 ## Dataset
-The model is trained on the [Driver Drowsiness Dataset (DDD)](https://www.kaggle.com/datasets/ismailnasri20/driver-drowsiness-dataset-ddd/data) from Kaggle, containing facial images of drivers in awake and drowsy states.
+The model is trained on the [Driver Drowsiness Dataset (DDD)](https://www.kaggle.com/datasets/ismailnasri20/driver-drowsiness-dataset-ddd/data) from Kaggle, containing facial images of drivers in awake and drowsy state.

 ## Model Architecture
 - Base Model: MobileNetV2